 Eudora Welty said, “Everyone wants to be a writer, but no one wants to write.”
 I wish I encountered more often in young writers a sense of serious vocation.
-A willingness to sweat – even bleed, if necessary – to get the story or poem right.
-An obvious danger of writing programs is that students naturally measure their writing against their peers, or their instructors, rather than the masters.
-Robert Lowell looked to Milton.
-John Berryman to Shakespeare . . .
+An obvious danger of writing programs is that students naturally measure their writing against their peers, or their instructors, rather than the masters, like Bishop, Lowell and Plath, and more recently, Anne Carson and Carl Phillips.

 I always encourage young writers to read omnivorously.
-I love the moment in Walden when Thoreau realizes that reading the newspaper in which his fish was wrapped satisfied the same need as reading the Iliad.
+I love the moment in Walden when Thoreau says that reading the newspaper his fish was wrapped in satisfied the same need as reading the Iliad.
 I would also encourage a young writer to look to other artforms for inspiration.
-Visual artists, dancers and musicians are miles ahead of us.
+Painters, dancers and musicians are miles ahead of us.
 They are already there, doing the important work.
-Personally, I’ve learned more of value from the frenzied canvases of Gerhard Richter, and the relentless machine-songs of Philip Glass, than from most of what I read.
+Personally, I’ve learned more of value from the frenzied canvases of Gerhard Richter, and the relentless rhythms of Philip Glass, than from most of what I read.

 Finally, the young author is often muddled by ego, and mistakenly thinks the writing is about him- or herself.
 But our object is to bring a moment of clarity, however brief, to the reader’s life.
 The poem or story originates in the self, of course, but is a gift freely given.